mattriley/agile-avatars/task-helpers/readme-gen/src/README-TEMPLATE.md

 ### Elements

-A plain object graph containing only _element builder functions_.
+An aggregation of _element builder functions_.

 An __element builder function__ returns an object deriving [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) using closures to react to user interaction, and may self-mutate.